droid-f/parl-ws-old/README.md

 # Swiss Parliamentary Services Opendata portal
 The Parliamentary Services of the Federal Assembly (Bern, Switzerland) have an opendata portal at the address http://ws-old.parlament.ch.
 Here we present and update on a regular schedule all the data available on the Parliamentary Services Opendata website.

+According to the Parliamentary Services, the opendata portal will be fully renewed in 2022.

 ## Changes with respect to the original data
 - JSON objects are prettified in order to take advantage of git to track changes.
 - In order to keep directories reasonably small, affairs file names use the following notation ``/#{product}/#{id[0..4]}/#{id}.#{lang}.json``